HIPAA and Telehealth After Covid

 Due to the nature of the COVID-19 National Public Health Crisis, the Office for Civil Rights (OCR), within the HHS, released a statement regarding their enforcement of HIPAA penalties during this national emergency.
 The nature of this health crisis has pushed many healthcare operations to be conducted through remote telehealth communication software platforms, most of which are not entirely HIPAA compliant.
 This decision and statement was made in order to allow providers to use these types of technology to offer the highest quality of service to patients during this time.

 In order to slow the spread of COVID-19, there have been stay-at-home orders and recommendations to only leave the house when absolutely necessary.
-Even when openings have occurred, people with preexisting conditions and caretakers are exercising extreme in limiting their interactions.
+Even when openings have occurred, people with preexisting conditions and caretakers are exercising extreme caution in limiting their interactions.
 In order to assist with this, covered entities are looking to meet with their patients virtually which means needing to use remote communication technologies that are not guaranteed to be HIPAA compliant.

 Although these exceptions are being made by the OCR, it is recommended that healthcare providers still alert their patients to the potential risks to protected health information (PHI) that are introduced by these applications.
 Providers must decide whether the possibility of harm is worth the risk for their organization and for their patient’s trust in them.